KannonZenetism/zenetism-field-physics/structural-neuroscience/SN11-applied-structural-diagnostics.md

 **Step 2 — Assess conditions.** Identify the conditions under which expression is occurring: social field orientation (SN07 §3), developmental position (SN10 §2), cost load (SN05 §2), compensatory strategies in use (SN10 §4), suppressive pressures operative (SN10 §6).

-**Step 3 — Subtract conditions from expression.** The diagnostic question: if the identified conditions were removed — if the social field were centropy-forward, the coherence tax were eliminated, the compensatory strategies were no longer needed — what would remain?
+**Step 3 — Isolate residual architecture.** Differentiate conditioned expression from characteristic function: if the identified conditions were removed — if the social field were centropy-forward, the coherence tax were eliminated, the compensatory strategies were no longer needed — what would remain?
 The residual is the configuration.

 **Step 4 — Identify the architecture.** Match the residual against the structural profiles established in SN03 §3: autistic (C₁, C₃, C₇, C₁₃, C₁₄ with ⧉₂ selective fidelity), recursive (C₁ ⟠, C₄ ◉, C₁₄ ⊡ in centropic mode; E₁ ⟠⁻, E₄ ◉⁻, E₁₄ ⊡⁻ in entropic mode), dispersive (broad \( \vec{J}_c \) distribution, elevated C₈ ╫), oscillating (L₂ operative range).